awsdocs/aws-java-developer-guide/doc_source/credentials.rst

 #. **Amazon ECS container credentials** |ndash| loaded from the |ECSlong| if the environment
    variable :envvar:`AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` is set.
-The |sdk-java| uses the :java-api:`ContainerCredentialsProvider <auth/ContainerCredentialsProvider>` to load these credentials.
+The |sdk-java| uses the :aws-java-class:`ContainerCredentialsProvider <auth/ContainerCredentialsProvider>` to load these credentials.

 #. **Instance profile credentials** |ndash| used on EC2 instances, and delivered through the |EC2|
    metadata service.
-The |sdk-java| uses the :java-api:`InstanceProfileCredentialsProvider
+The |sdk-java| uses the :aws-java-class:`InstanceProfileCredentialsProvider
    <auth/InstanceProfileCredentialsProvider>` to load these credentials.

    .. note:: Instance profile credentials are used only if
       :envvar:`AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` is not set.
 See
-      :java-api:`EC2ContainerCredentialsProviderWrapper
+      :aws-java-class:`EC2ContainerCredentialsProviderWrapper
       <auth/EC2ContainerCredentialsProviderWrapper>` for more information.